DazzaJay/FS22-Australian-License-Plates/New South Wales/Readme.txt

 For Adding these plates to your custom map:

-1. Extract the licensePlates folder into yor custom world's maps folder.
+1. Extract the licensePlates folder into your custom world's maps folder.
-For example, Southern Cross Station would be: FS22_SouthernCrossStation\maps
+For example, Southern Cross Station would be: FS22_SouthernCrossStation\maps so you will end up with: FS22_SouthernCrossStation\maps\licensePlates

 2. Edit your map.xml so that then license plates line points to the correct location:
 Here is the one that works here: